|

 Ekpýrosis, in Greek philosophy, is the universal conflagration, also called

-"great fire", which according to Stoic physics periodically determines the
+"great fire", which periodically determines the

 end of everything in a cosmic fire, from which everything is reborn in a